Odessa, Missouri: Parks and recreation

 Dyer Park is one of the oldest parks in Odessa and is the most developed and heavily used parks in the city.
 Facilities include a community building, swimming pool, pavilion, picnic shelter, outdoor basketball and tennis courts, baseball and softball fields, a rodeo arena, and two playground areas.

 Lake Venita, located in Dyer Park, offers outstanding fishing, dock and a half mile paved walking trail.

 The 90 acre Odessa City Lake southwest of Odessa offers fishing and waterfowl hunting.
 It is managed under a cooperative agreement between the Missouri Department of Conservation and the City of Odessa.
 The site includes a privy, boat ramp and dock, a pavilion and picnic areas.

 Government

 The City of Odessa is governed by a mayor and six-member board of aldermen.
-The current Mayor is Stephen Wright.
+The current mayor is Bryan Barner.

 The city is divided into three wards.
 Two aldermen are elected in each ward, with terms alternating so that one alderman in each ward is elected each year in April.
-The Mayor is elected in even years and serves a 2-year term.
+The mayor is elected in even years and serves a 2-year term.
 Odessa is incorporated as a fourth-class municipality.